-The climbing wall is 33 feet tall to the pinnacle and has a natural appearance resembling the geology of North Dakota.
-The walls are Nicros A.R.T. walls, which stands for Artificial Rock Technology, which incorporates both natural features and traditional rock climbing holds.
+The climbing wall is 33 ft. tall to the pinnacle and has a natural appearance, resembling the geology of North Dakota.
+The walls are Nicros Artificial Rock Technology walls, which incorporate both natural features and traditional rock climbing holds.

-The free-standing wall is approximately 26 feet in length and can be used by climbers of all abilities from beginner to expert.
+The top rope free-standing wall is approximately 26 ft. in length and can be used by climbers of all skill levels.
 The wall offers a variety of terrain from moderate to expert routes.
-The separate bouldering wall is 12 feet high and 25 feet long.
+The separate bouldering wall is 12 ft. high and 25 ft. long.

 How do I get started?

 Come to the Recreation Desk and talk to one of the climbing wall staff.
 The staff will help you get signed up for one of our qualification courses, provided at no charge to members.
 Previous experience is not necessary.